The Hormel Foundation

 Overview

 The Hormel Foundation was established in 1941 by George A. Hormel and his son Jay C. Hormel, founders of Hormel Foods Corporation.
-With total assets of $1.16 billion (2024), the foundation is a major philanthropic force in southeastern Minnesota, holding 46.8% of Hormel Foods' stock.
-The foundation operates as a public foundation focused exclusively on supporting charitable, educational, and scientific organizations in the Austin, Minnesota and Mower County area.
-Their annual giving of approximately $34 million makes them one of the most significant funders for local nonprofits in the region, with a commitment to community development that has spanned over 80 years.
+With total assets of over $1 billion (per 2023 Form 990), the foundation is a major philanthropic force in southeastern Minnesota, holding 46.8% of Hormel Foods' stock.
+The foundation operates as a public foundation focused exclusively on supporting charitable, educational, and scientific organisations in the Austin, Minnesota and Mower County area.
+Their annual giving of approximately $26-34 million makes them one of the most significant funders for local non-profits in the region, with a commitment to community development that has spanned over 80 years.

 Funding Priorities

-The foundation provides general operating and project-specific grants to eligible organizations.
+The foundation provides general operating and project-specific grants to eligible organisations.
 Recent major commitments include:

 • Austin Community Rec Center: $25 million